hafeezzshs/devops-ci-cd-projects/jenkins/shared-libraries/README.md

 ≫ Inside the groovy file, there is a function `call()` , which is called  by the pipelines and it is a fixed syntax for all the shared libraries in the pipelines scripts.

+### Note:

+⪢ Make sure `vars/` folder is present in immediate inside repo, not in any sub-folders.

 Example: `helloWorld.groovy`

 ```groovy